GokulGanesh1612/Software-Development-Projects/README.md

 # Software-Development-Projects
-This repository consists of Software Development projects(using HTML, CSS, JavaScript) that I built for practice
+This repository consists of Software Development projects(using HTML, CSS, JavaScript) that I built for practice.